iPad Air Review

 Add to that the fact Apple refuses to budge on the 4:3 ratio on its iPad screens, and watching video that’s not encoded from the 1990s isn’t much fun.
 On top of that the file support is limited, and even those that are supposed to play have to be at a pretty specific bitrate to make it past the iTunes gatekeeper and onto your precious tablet.

-You can download a third party player and place much more content on that way, but unless you’ve got one of the good ones (FlexPlayer is a decent choice) then you can find a lot of crashing while you’re trying to watch your favourite movie.
+You can download a third party player and place much more content on that way, but unless you’ve got one of the good ones (FlexPlayer is a decent choice) then you can find a lot of crashing while trying to watch your favourite movie.

-We would like the mention the excellent performance of the speakers – they’re incredibly powerful in a package so thin and come with a decent slug of bass too.
+I would like the mention the excellent performance of the speakers – they’re incredibly powerful in a package so thin and come with a decent slug of bass too.

 One issue that plagues modern iPads is that of storage.
-If you opt for the 16GB option then you’re really only allowing yourself to get half the experience, so we advise you bump that up a little bit straight away.
+If you opt for the 16GB option then you’re really only allowing yourself to get half the experience, so I advise you bump that up a little bit straight away.

 On top of that, most HD movies and apps designed for the Retina screens can fill up huge swathes of megabytes, meaning if you’re not careful you’ll be told you can’t download some apps pretty soon after buying your shiny new iPad.